ericmorris3@gmail.com

 After college Eric relocated to Los Angeles where he wrote and produced for television.
 His writing credits include episodes of Star Trek: Voyager, JAG, Xena: Warrior Princess, The Pretender and Outer Limits.
 He created the comedy/action series Jack of All Trades, which starred Bruce Campbell as a spy fighting the Napoleonic Empire.

-Eric holds an M.A. and a Ph.D. in urban planning from UCLA.
-He has served as a postdoctoral researcher at UCLA's Lewis Center for Regional Policy Studies and its Institute for Transportation Studies; he was also a Lecturer in UCLA's Department of Urban Planning.
-Eric currently teaches at Clemson University, where he is Assistant Professor of City and Regional Planning.
-He teaches courses in statistics, comprehensive planning, and transportation.
+After leaving the entertainment business, Eric got an M.A. and a Ph.D. in urban planning from UCLA.
+He served as a postdoctoral researcher at UCLA's Lewis Center for Regional Policy Studies and its Institute for Transportation Studies; he was also a Lecturer in UCLA's Department of Urban Planning.
+Eric currently teaches courses in transportation, urban history, and urban economics and economic geography at Clemson.

-Eric's interests include the relationship between urban conditions, transportation and life outcomes; transportation equity; transportation and disadvantaged populations; transportation history; and transportation finance, economics, and management.
-He also has interests in economic geography and environmental economics.
+Eric's interests include how urbanization and transportation affect well-being, activity patterns, sociology and psychology; transportation equity; transportation and disadvantaged populations; transportation history; and transportation finance, economics, and management.
+He also has interests in economic geography and urban economics.

-Eric is a regular contributor to the Freakonomics blog, including for a 2 1/2 year stint on the New York Times website.
-He has also authored or co-authored several papers in academic journals.
-In addition, he served as associate editor of Access magazine.
+Eric was a regular contributor to the Freakonomics blog, including for a 2 1/2 year stint on the New York Times website for which he published 78 articles about various aspects of transportation and urbanization.
+In addition, he served as associate editor of Access magazine and as a handling editor for the Transportation Research Record.

 When not using statistical methods to analyze traveling, Eric enjoys using statistical methods to analyze traveling – as in the "traveling" violation on the basketball court.
 For the 2009-2010 NBA season, Eric wrote about pro basketball on a weekly basis for the NBA's website, nba.com.
 His focus was the fantasy game, of which he is a rabid player.
-Eric also curates a decent-sized Grateful Dead bootleg collection.
+Eric also curates a decent-sized Grateful Dead bootleg collection, and is an obsessive Clemson Tigers football fan.

 COMPLETE TELEVISION WRITING CREDITS